Ember.RSVP Class

 label

-returns an object similar to jQuery's $.Deferred
+RSVP.defer returns an object similar to jQuery's $.Deferred.

 interface.
-New code should use the RSVP.Promise
+New code should use the RSVP.Promise constructor instead.

-is a plain object with three properties:
+The object returned from RSVP.defer is a plain object with three properties:

 - promise - an

-. - reject - a function that causes the
+RSVP.Promise. - reject - a function that causes the

-property on this object to become rejected - resolve - a function that causes the
+promiseproperty on this object to become rejected - resolve - a function that causes the

-property on this object to become fulfilled.
+promiseproperty on this object to become fulfilled.

 Example: